f5devcentral/f5-xc-terraform-examples/workflow-guides/smsv2-ce/Secure_Mesh_Site_v2_in_Nutanix/secure_mesh_site_v2_in_nutanix.rst

 Interface Eth0 is successfully associated to virtual switch vs0.
 Now, we can go ahead to configure subnet.

 **Step 1.2: creating a subnet**

+**Note:** A Static IP should not be assigned to the CE node; instead, DHCP should be used to assign an IP to the CE node.
+Ensure the subnet is created accordingly to allign this configuration.

 * From the Nutanix console, Go to Network > Network configuration.
 Click on Subnet and click on Create Subnet.